is part of the Informa Markets Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

-We look forward to welcoming you back next year.
+We look forward to meeting you in-person in Cairo.

 KHS Group has introduced a new paper technology that provides an alternative to shrink film or wrap-around cartons for cans.
 The company’s Innopack Kisters tray packers can wrap cans of food and beverages in paper.